 General timelines (varies by pattern, duration, and sensitivity):

-Back pain isn’t one diagnosis.
-We identify your pattern (bending-intolerant, extension-intolerant, nerve-related symptoms, stiffness/overload, flare-ups) so your plan matches findings and goals.
+Back pain isn’t one diagnosis—we identify your pattern so care matches the driver.

 Rehab-first, long-term results